plandes/grsync/README.md

 See the [test case yaml file](test-resources/midsize-test.yml) for an example of a simple configuration file to capture a set of git repositories and small set of files.
-Profiles are
+The freeze/thaw/move test case uses [this configuration file](test-resources/fs-test.yml), which is more comprehensive and up to date.

 ## Symbolic Links